-Parties are able to seek an expedited or truncated hearing process and a tailored or concise pleading process in any proceeding.
+Parties can seek an expedited or truncated hearing process and a tailored or concise pleading process in any proceeding.
 Whether a proceeding will be expedited will depend on whether the Court is of the view that there are circumstances that make the matter appropriate to be determined expeditiously.

 A party should make known its request for an expedited procedure and hearing at the time of filing an originating application.
-A party should otherwise make its request for an informal or abbreviated pleadings process known as the first case management hearing.
+A party should otherwise make its request for an informal or abbreviated pleading process known at the first case management hearing.